A guide for a career in translation

 You need to consider many factors before deciding on a career in translation.
 Therefore, our guide tries to cover as many of these as possible.
 Initially, the translators’ career guide discusses the issue “employed or self-employed, what difference does it make?”

-Next, it analyses prerequisites for a career in translation, whether as an employed or an independent translator:
+Next, it analyses prerequisites for a career in translation, whether as an employed or a freelance translator:

 - Useful qualities

 - Qualifications/experience needed to enter the industry

 - Knowledge/knowledge acquisition techniques for translators

 - Translating and writing skills

 - Useful IT skills